 Chemotherapy for Hodgkin Lymphoma

-Chemotherapy (chemo) is the use of drugs to kill cancer cells.
-Chemo is usually injected into a vein under the skin or taken as a pill.
-Chemo drugs enter the bloodstream and travel throughout the body to reach and destroy cancer cells wherever they may be.
+Chemo is the use of drugs to treat cancer.
+It is usually injected into a vein under your skin or taken as a pill.
+Chemo drugs travel through your bloodstream to reach and destroy cancer cells wherever they are in your body.

 Chemo is given in cycles that include a period of treatment followed by a rest period to give the body time to recover.
 In general, each cycle lasts for several weeks.